 - triple cold shoe mount

 I prefer to record videos in a quiet room when I know I won’t be interrupted.
-But if that’s not an option, you can get a smartphone lavalier or microphone for around $20.
+But if that’s not an option, you can get a smartphone lavalier or microphone for around $20-50.
 This will make your talking clearer, and help reduce background noise.
+Microphones are an amazing investment to make any video more professional.

 After setting up my gear I use the default camera on my cell phone to record my video.
 (Tip: record a quick test video to check for anything weird, technical or visual.)